 Key Stage Four

-Our key stage 4 curriculum includes SEMH, core and optional elements.
+Our KS4 curriculum includes SEMH, core and optional elements.
 Core elements include maths, English, science and computing, which are delivered through topic based and discrete lessons.
 Optional elements are tailored to the needs and interests of specific pupils and currently include physical education, media, art and design, design technology, food technology and environmental sciences.
-Additional options such as music, modern foreign languages and humanities are available on request.
+Additional options such as music, modern foreign languages and humanities are available when required.
 GCSEs and entry level qualifications are delivered as part of a two year programme.
 All pupils in KS4 access a personal development programme that includes citizenship, religious education, PSHCE and humanities.
 This curriculum is supported by a range of interventions and outdoor education.

 An overview of the curriculum we are delivering at KS4 this year can be accessed here.